Andrew Wiles Building

 For more information about colleges see Which College?

 Our new building features 6 lecture theatres, an undergraduate study room, and 6 classrooms.
 Each college has its own, very well stocked, library so you’ll never be short of textbooks.
-Meals are offered in college, or you can get breakfast and lunch at the new cafeteria in the department.
+Meals are offered in college, or you can get breakfast and lunch at the cafeteria in the department.

 If you're concerned about accessibility, please see our entry in the University Access Guide.
 This lists all of our lifts and disabled toilets, provides details of our hearing support system and the fact that no areas of the department are inaccessible.

 Great job prospects

-Oxford maths graduates are in high demand, and in the latest survey of our graduates the median salary was £27,800 six months after finishing the course, compared with the national average salary of £23,160 for those taking a similar course.
+Oxford maths graduates are in high demand, and in the latest survey of our graduates the average salary was £33,000 six months after finishing the course.
 Take a look at our careers pages to see where our graduates end up, how much they get paid, and what internship opportunities are available to you as a student at Oxford.